scoronado12/twitter-news-bot/README.md

 # Testing

-You can test this bot for now by Tweeting "ping" to @BotNeno, it should respond "pong"
+You can test this bot for now by Tweeting "ping" to @NenoSong, it should respond "pong"

+@NenoSong will respond with the name of the song that you have tweeted to it.

 If it does not respond, then @BotNeno may have been ratelimited or I don't have script running.

 # Depends

-`python 3.7.3` and `tweepy`
+`python 3` alongside the `tweepy`, and `twswift` modules avaliable from pip